[DISCLOSURE: Cards from our partners are mentioned below.]

 Drawbacks: If you tend to only carry on, you won’t get the benefit of the free checked bag.

-Rewards: Two miles for every dollar spent on American Airlines purchases, one mile per dollar spent on everything else
+Rewards: Two miles for every dollar spent at gas stations, restaurants, and on American Airlines purchases, one mile per dollar spent on everything else

 Signup Bonus: 60,000 bonus miles when you spend $3,000 in the first three months